James Whitcomb Riley: Death and legacy

 The memorial foundation purchased the poet's Lockerbie home in Indianapolis, and it is now maintained as a museum.
 The James Whitcomb Riley Museum Home is the only late-Victorian home in Indiana that is open to the public.
 It is the United States' only late-Victorian preservation, featuring authentic furniture and décor from that era.
 His birthplace and boyhood home in Greenfield, Indiana, now the James Whitcomb Riley House, is preserved as a historical site.
 A Liberty ship commissioned April 23, 1942, was christened the SS James Whitcomb Riley.
 It served with the United States Maritime Commission until being scrapped in 1971.
+A passenger train named after him running from Chicago to Cincinnati via Indianapolis was operated by the New York Central Railroad and later Amtrak from 1941 to 1977.

 James Whitcomb Riley High School opened in South Bend, Indiana, in 1924.
 In 1950, there was a James Whitcomb Riley Elementary School in Hammond, Indiana, but it was torn down in 2006.
 East Chicago, Indiana, had a Riley School at one time, as did neighboring Gary, Indiana, and Anderson, Indiana.
 One of New Castle, Indiana's, elementary schools is named for Riley as is the road on which it is located.
 There are also Riley Elementary Schools in La Porte, Indiana, and Arlington Heights, Illinois.
 The former Greenfield High School was converted to Riley Elementary School and listed on the National Register of Historic Places in 1986.
 Indianapolis Public School 43 is named for him and is located less than a mile from his burial place in Crown Hill Cemetery.
 Riley Towers, a high-rise apartment complex in Indianapolis, is named in his honor.

 In 1940, the U.S. Postal Service issued a 10-cent stamp honoring Riley.